-I wouldn’t put this salad together more than an hour ahead of serving or it will start to look a little sad.
-Also, keep it cool in the fridge and serve the dressing on the side.
+Don’t make this salad more than an hour ahead of serving or it will start to look sad.
+Keep it cool in the fridge, serve the dressing on the side.

 Also, no one in their right mind would ever turn down this garlic bread.